albihasani94/albihasani94.github.io/_posts/2019-10-23-static-factory-colletion-methods.md

 Don't try this at home!
 This is what a Java geek would come up with.
 It makes me laugh, yet it works.
 This instantiation makes use of the instance-initializer construct of an anonymous inner class.

+On the top, we have been clever enough to write this genius code.

+Under the covers, we have created an instance of a class which extends HashSet in the outer braces, then we provided an instance initialization block in the inner braces.

+This is considered an anti-pattern according to [some](https://blog.jooq.org/2014/12/08/dont-be-clever-the-double-curly-braces-anti-pattern/), including myself.
+The instance initialized using this code will hold a hidden reference to the surrounding class, making memory leaks more likely.

 ### Java 9 to the Rescue!

 ```java